Ban Gas-Powered Leaf Blowers, GPLB

 They are loud, emit cancer causing VOCs and are a health hazard!

-TOWN OF SOMERSET BANS ALL GAS-POWERED BLOWERS STARTING JANUARY 1, 2023
+TOWN OF SOMERSET BANS ALL GAS-POWERED BLOWERS STARTING September 1, 2022, joining other regional bans

 TOS Environment Committee